Defuera/java-test-task/README.md

 With given API fetch list of data, containing users by departments and display them in a scrollable list.
-The application should consist of two views: o Main view:
+The application should consist of two views:
+* Main view:
-▪ The main view should contain a list with employees categorized per department;
+- The main view should contain a list with employees categorized per department;
-▪ Each item in the list should display full name and thumbnail of the photo (if present);
+- Each item in the list should display full name and thumbnail of the photo (if present);
-▪ Clicking an item will cause the application to open the detail view.
+- Clicking an item will cause the application to open the detail view.

-o Detail view:
+* Detail view:
-▪ The detail view should display the following information of the selected employee:
+- The detail view should display the following information of the selected employee:
-● Full name;
+- Full name;
-● Thumbnail of the photo;
+- Thumbnail of the photo;
-● Department;
+- Department;
+- Role.
-● Role. ▪ A button should be available causing the default email client to be opened with the "To" address filled in with the email address of the employee;
+- A button should be available causing the default email client to be opened with the "To" address filled in with the email address of the employee;
-▪ Clicking the photo should open an image viewer allowing the user to see a bigger version of the photo.
+- Clicking the photo should open an image viewer allowing the user to see a bigger version of the photo.

 Notes: